Skip to content

 agent_enhancement Extend an existing agent's capabilities Add entity extraction to the pattern analyzer

-fsm_loop Repeated multi-step CLI workflows ll-loop config for a test → fix → lint cycle
+fsm_loop Recurring multi-step workflow — runs automatically on a schedule or trigger A recurring test → fix → lint cycle

-existing_command User should adopt an existing command Suggest /ll:commit for repeated commit requests
+existing_command A /ll: command already handles this — use it Suggest /ll:commit for repeated commit requests

 Priority Scoring